thomasteoh/ARM-rstudio-server/README.md

 sudo rstudio-server start
 ```

-Finally, from a new Chrome tab navigate to `localhost:8787` and log in using your user credendials.
+Finally, from a web browser on your device, navigate to `localhost:8787` and log in using your user credentials.
+Alternatively, access your RStudio server through the device's network address at port 8787.

 ## Contributions
 Please don't hesitate to file an issue if you run into problems, and pull requests are welcome.